LYB926/Encode-automated-script/README.md

 # Encode-automated-script

-Automated generating Linux bash script for encoding with x264 and JM Encoder.
+Automatically generate scripts for x264 and JM Encoder encoding.